CiaranMcIlvaney/game10016-devcon3-wagonwranglers/Wagon Wranglers/Design Document.md

 ##### **Desired Game Mechanic**

-The desired game mechanic is that the player controls a cart and must keep as many randomly falling objects in the cart as they can while quickly trying to catch more.
+The desired game mechanic is that the player controls a pan and must keep as many randomly falling objects in the pan as they can while quickly trying to catch more.